csd1100/learning/notes/react/hooks.md

 - So instead of creating new state variable, we can just use normal javascript operation to update a normal javascript variable based on state variable.

+## Lifting State

+- The state can be moved only from parent component to child component.
+- So if sibling component needs access to state we can lift the state to their common parent and pass the state variable and setter via props.
+- But after refactor or change in code it might happen that shared state is now only needed for one component.
+In that case we should be take care of moving the state back to required component otherwise code will become unmaintainable.

 ## Side Effects

 ### `useEffect`